criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

 As already explained, high variance of the $IPS$ is caused by actions with a large associated weight $w(a)$

 But let's assume for a moment that the reward $R(a)$ on those actions (let's say those with $w \geq 100$) is always 0.
-In this case, the ips would becomes:
+In this case, the ips would become:

 $$IPS = \frac{1}{n} \times  \sum_\limits{ i \in {1...n} } {W_i} \times 1_{ W_i < 100 }  \times  R_i  +  $$